-With a focus on technology and innovation, many attractions and activities are in some way related to the tech or design sector, with plenty of museums and buildings showcasing the city’s many talents.
-There are lots of green spaces to relax outdoors, and an abundance of clubs and bars for those keen for a night out.
+With a focus on technology and innovation, many attractions and activities in Eindhoven are in some way related to the tech or design sector, with plenty of museums and artistic buildings.
+There are plenty of parks and outdoor spaces to explore, as well as an abundance of clubs and bars for expats keen on a night out.

 Shopping in Eindhoven